pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 #### Note^1 Common initialization

-Different frameworks launch different types of parallel processes but each process should know what task it need to perform.
+Different frameworks launch different types of parallel processes but each process should know what task it needs to perform.
 The job description can be very different in size, so it is better to provide such description by writing appropriate description files.
-Command line arguments are used to provide each parallel worker with information about the location of a folder, where job initialization information is placed on shared file system.
-As different frameworks and different operating system use different type of encoding and different protocols for transmitting command line arguments, the location information encoded into ASCII string using standard Java base64 encoder.
+Command line arguments are used to provide each parallel worker with information about the location of a folder, where the job initialization information is placed on a shared file system.
+To avoid issues when different frameworks and different operating systems processing non-ASCII characters in a command line differently, the location information is encoded into single ASCII-128 string using standard Java base64 encoder.
 The *build_worker_init* method performs the encoding of the input initialization information, namely initialization folder location and, for file-based transfer, the worker number, for further transfer of this information to parallel workers using command line arguments of correspondent job.

 #### Note^2 Persistent messages
 Persistent messages are used to distribute information about special states of the system, i.e. failure or job completed states as parallel interrupts, used for these purposes in standard MPI frameworks are not available for all parallel frameworks.